When association leadership loses its way

 And that was fine with me.
 I was in no hurry, and he wanted to talk.

-At the end I wished him well and he turned, got into his van, and motored off down my driveway.
+At the end, I wished him well and he turned, got into his van, and motored off down my driveway.

-It felt good to listen.
+It felt good to listen to the UPS guy.

 How to live your life

-live your life How to live your life?
+live your life: photograph of a sculpture of the bust of a woman, placed on a bench in a garden.
+Photo attribution: Flickr user x1klimaHow to live your life?
 It isn’t easy to make changes in your life, but these two important truths from Stephen Jenkinson may help:

 “…it’s the awareness of death — and not happiness or positivity or stoicism — that allows us to live fully in the time that we have.”